 Westminster’s dedication to Breed Education is at the forefront of its mission which includes responsible dog ownership—embodied by choosing the right breed for your lifestyle.
 A variety of Westminster activities and events promote purebred dogs as ideal family companions, fun canine athletic partners, and top-notch working and service dogs.
 Westminster provides the public with a relevant, trusted source of history and information on dog breeds.

 - Attending Westminster’s Benched Dog Show is a great way to find the right dog breed to match your lifestyle—the most important first step in responsible ownership.
 An educated owner is better prepared for the challenges of dog ownership and that helps keep dogs out of shelters.
 This is a unique opportunity for dog owners and prospective dog owners to attend one of the world’s few benched dog shows.
 In the benching area, the general public can interact with the dogs and speak with the owners and breeders to learn more about the various breeds and their needs.

 - At each year’s Westminster Kennel Club Dog Show, junior showmanship exhibitors gather to recreate competition in Dog Show 101.
 The live narrated presentation by renowned dog show judges explains the purpose of dog shows, how dog shows work, how the public can use them as a way to further their dog breed education, and what exactly the judge is looking for to make their decisions.
-Video recorded for educational posterity, the video lives on the WKC YouTube channel.
+Video recorded for educational posterity, the video can be viewed on the WKC YouTube channel.

-- To encourage media coverage of dog shows, Westminster sponsors the Dog Writer’s Association of America Walter R. Fletcher Award which recognized a journalist(s) who has consistently covered dog sporting events with a front row seat in the press section at Madison Square Garden.
+- To encourage media coverage of dog shows, Westminster sponsors the Dog Writer’s Association of America Walter R. Fletcher Award which recognized a journalist(s) who has consistently covered dog sporting events with a front-row seat in Walter's honor in the press section at Madison Square Garden.